karanspot/is-spot-workloads/README.md

 #####################################################################
 Enter namespaces to exclude: spot-system

-Namespaces Excluded: 'kube-system', ['spot-system']
+Namespaces Excluded: 'kube-system', ['prod-system']

-Starting to scan Deployments and PDBs across all namespaces except 'kube-system' and '['spot-system']' ...
+Starting to scan Deployments and PDBs across all namespaces except 'kube-system' and '['prod-system']' ...

 #########################################################################
 Results: